-Preliminary Review of the death of an individual is which all identifying information regarding the decident and the P ovider's available for consideration by the Review Team.
+Preliminary Review A review of the death of an individual in which all identifying information regarding the decrement and the P ovider's available for consideration by the Beview Team.
 The purpose of the review is to determine the designation of the death as unexpected, unexplained or expected.